NovaGL/diy-melview/README.md

 The unitid which we retrieved above.
 The API version, which is currently 2 and the command we want to send.

 Refer to the below table for commands.
-An example to turn off a unit would be
+An example to turn off a unit would be:
 ```
   {
     "unitid":"123",